Documentation Index

 Configure the following fields:

-- Filter type - Set to Single selection
+- Filter type - Select Single selection or Multiple selection

 - Filter control - Set to Button toggle